 Our quinoa is grown locally in The Netherlands and Belgium, without pesticides, using low-saponin quinoa varieties.
+Want to know how we do this?
+Read on!

-Our experienced growers cultivate quinoa in the Netherlands and Belgium since 2014.
-They use new quinoa varieties developed for the European climate by Wageningen University & Research, using classical breeding techniques.
-We are the exclusive license holder of these new varieties in the Netherlands, Belgium and Luxembourg.
 The introduction of these new quinoa varieties not only provides our growers with an economically viable new crop option but also promotes local cultivation, reducing the need for extensive transport and supporting sustainable agricultural practices.

 One of the benefits of quinoa is that the crop is adapted to a wide range of adverse environmental conditions such as drought and saline soil.
 Moreover, quinoa plants require little water during the summer period, which is a huge advantage with the ongoing climate change.
-Quinoa gives our growers a new sustainable crop option, especially in regions where growing staple crops becomes increasingly challenging due to salinization and drought, such as on the Dutch and Belgian North-Sea coast.
-This fortifies the livelihood of the growers and promotes agricultural resilience.

 “We are pioneering the biodynamic cultivation of new crops such as quinoa.
 A living soil passes on life, so that everyone can enjoy healthy plant-based food with respect for people and nature. “